wa008/wa008.github.io/_posts/2024-11-11--1111-LLM-acceleration-1021-summary.md

 ### method

-there two main method to acclerate
+There are two main methods to acclerate LLM

 + low-rank: reduce dimension of matrix
-+ block: compute matrix with blcok
++ block: compute matrix with block

-and another tricky method
+and another tricky methods

 ### reference